Here's Where You Can Stick Your Terrible Avocado Toast Advice

 Things I often hear include: "You guys have got to stop going out to eat so much.
 You're never going to save any money."
 "You should just start preparing your lunch the night before."

-As I sit here, eating $12 feta-cheese-covered avocado toast that I ordered on Seamless, I'm reflecting on their advice.
+As I sit here, eating $12 feta-cheese-covered avocado toast that I ordered on Uber Eats, I'm reflecting on their advice.
 I've tried to follow it, really.
 And it's meant to be helpful, I know.
 Eating out adds up, and putting a little more time into food prep can pay off.

 Advertisement